Garage Door Opener Repair 101: A Guide

 Troubleshooting the Remote

-If it’s the remote that‘s not working, change the batteries.
+If it’s the remote that isn’t working, change the batteries.
 If that doesn’t do the trick, you may need to get a new remote.
-You can find one online that corresponds to your brand of opener, or purchase a universal remote.
+You can find one online that corresponds to your brand of opener or purchase a universal remote.
 Another option is to install a new receiver that comes with its own remote.
 This protects your door from hacking.

 Could the Problem Be the Motor?

-Is It To Purchase A New Garage Door Opener?
+If All Else Doesn’t Work, Is It Time to Purchase a New Garage Door Opener?

 Scroll to Top